 Feeling under the weather?
 Try the LloydsPharmacy Flu vs Cold symptom checker

 Dealing with winter illnesses

-You can find some tips for dealing with common winter illnesses from NHS Choices on their winter health risks page.
+You can find some tips for dealing with common winter illnesses from the NHS on their winter health risks page.